infinitered/ChainReactApp2019/README.md

 ## Setup

+_Note that Detox is only configured for macOS._

   To get your Detox tests up and running, you'll need to install some global dependencies:

 1. Install the latest version of [Homebrew](https://brew.sh/)